On the Scope of the Universal-Algebraic Approach to Constraint Satisfaction: Primitive positive definability of formulas

-\textbf{Proposition~\ref{prop:Horn}.} Let $\A$ be a structure with a binary injective polymorphism $e$ that is an embedding from $\A^2$ into $\A$.
-Then a relation $R$ that is quantifier-free definable in the relations of $\A$ is preserved by $e$ iff it admits a quantifier-free Horn definition in $\A$. \begin{proof} In this proof $\overline{x}_1\ldots,\overline{x}_k$ should be read as variable subtuples of the variable tuple $\overline{x}$.
+We will briefly examine a class of structures for which we can give a neat algebraic condition as to whether a relation that is qf-definable admits a qf Horn definition.
+Recalling known complexity results for fo-expansions of $(\mathbb{R};+,1)$ we will see that the presence of a certain polymorphism exactly delineates those fo-expansions for which the CSP is NP-complete from those which are in P. The following proposition is essentially from \cite{Maximal}. \begin{prop} Let $\A$ be a structure with an embedding $e$ from $\A^2$ into $\A$.
+Then a relation $R$ that is qf-definable in the relations of $\A$ is preserved by $e$ iff it admits a qf-Horn definition in $\A$. \end{prop} \proof In this proof $\overline{x}_1\ldots,\overline{x}_k$ should be read as variable subtuples of the variable tuple $\overline{x}$.
 Likewise with the element subtuples $\overline{a}_1\ldots,\overline{a}_k$ of $\overline{a}$.